 Darren says the Queen is a chocoholic and she absolutely loves this cake.
 She has it every year for her birthday.
 She has 2 birthdays, April 21st and the 2nd Saturday in June which is her official birthday.

 This cake has been made for every single member of the family.
 Whilst you might think that the Queen has a big party for her special day, Darren says it’s quite the opposite.
-She generally spends the day with Prince Phillip or might simply have a slice of cake with her lady in waiting.
+She generally would spend the day with Prince Phillip or might simply have a slice of cake with her lady in waiting.

 Queen’s Chocolate Birthday Cake Ingredients